• Zungeon Zunday: Council of Invisible Eagles

 Playful Void is a production of Idle Cartulary.
 If you liked this article, please consider liking, sharing, and subscribing to the Idle Digest Newsletter.
 If you want to support Idle Cartulary continuing to provide Bathtub Reviews, I Read Reviews, and Dungeon Regular, please consider a one-off donation or becoming a regular supporter of Idle Cartulary on Ko-fi.

-• Bathtub Review: Arkos
+• Bathtub Review: Steelhollow

 Bathtub Reviews are an excuse for me to read modules a little more closely.
 I’m doing them to critique a wide range of modules from the perspective of my own table and to learn for my own module design.
 They’re stream of consciousness and unedited critiques.
 I’m writing them on my phone in the bath.